 The Deficit.
 Income Tax.
 Social Security.

 The top teams in the 2012 AICPA Accounting Competition didn’t just know what to do about these thorny problems–they used their ingenious insights to create advice for a presidential candidate.
 The strongest strategy netted a cool $10,000.
 Want in next year?
-Join the ThisWayToCPA community to get competition (and other enlightening) updates.
+Join ThisWayToCPA.com to get competition (and other enlightening) updates.

 Here’s the original lowdown from 2012.
 The specifics change from year to year, but the general structure should help if you're prepping for a current competition.
 Read through to see what came when, and just how our most brilliant teams got to Washington, D.C.

 Turning current issues into clever solutions

 You’ve joined a team running an election campaign for the next President of the United States of America.
 Your organization has seen its clients struggling with the financial issues faced by many Americans and you believe that your years of experience in management accounting gives you the big picture perspective needed to provide practical solutions to these issues.
 You are knowledgeable in the governmental process because of your active volunteer work on the AICPA’s Government Performance and Accountability Committee coupled with the work you did with the state auditor’s office a few years ago.
 Your professional background has exposed you to the local and state government and work in the Federal arena is the next step for you.
 You’ve received your CGMA designation (Chartered Global Management Accountant) this year, so your skills are also recognized internationally.